 Andrew is a founding dancer of Co3.
 Andrew pursued dance at Terry Simpson Studios.
 After graduating high school, Andrew trained full-time at the New Zealand School of Dance (2010-2012) and received a Diploma in Dance Performance.
 Andrew worked for Raewyn Hill at Dancenorth in 2013, performing and touring with the company throughout Queensland, Tasmania and New Zealand.

 Whilst at Dancenorth, he also danced for choreographers Gavin Webber and Huang Yi, collaborating alongside Tasdance for the 2014 season of Threefold: Webber / Hill /Huang Yi.
 Most recently, Andrew worked with Gavin Webber and The Farm, performing at Bleach* Festival (2015 & 2016) and in development with fellow dancer Zachary Lopez thanks to the Department of Culture and the Arts WA.
 Andrew has worked with Tasdance on their 2015 Luminous Flux season with works by Tanja Liedtke and Byron Perry, touring Tasmania, Victoria and New South Wales.

 Andrew performed in Co3’s re:Loaded (2015 & 2016) choreographed by Larissa McGowan, Gavin Webber and Raewyn Hill.
-Most recently, Andrew performed in Raewyn Hill’s the cry, Co3’s first full-length work as part of the MoveMe Festival 2016.
+Andrew performed in Raewyn Hill’s the cry, Co3’s first full-length work as part of the MoveMe Festival 2016.
 Andrew performed in Frank Enstein (2017 & 2018) made by THE FARM, in collaboration with Co3 Australia.
 Andrew also performed in Raewyn Hill’s THE ZONE.